• Skip to main content

 • There will be a lot of spluttering.
 Keep stirring as the semolina will start to absorb the water and swell up.

-• Tip - I like to switch off the heat at this point and continuously and rapid stir to reduce the spluttering.
+• Tip - I like to switch off the heat at this point and stir continuously to reduce the spluttering.

 • Once the pineapple liquid and roasted semolina are combined, switch on the heat and cook again for a few minutes on low-medium heat.